-Investigating business in a competitive environment (30% of the total A2 marks)
+(33% of the total A2 marks)

-There are many university courses which give students the opportunity to specialise in one particular area of business, such as marketing or marketing and finance.
-Business students have a wide range of career opportunities available to them, from financial management to marketing and commerce and human resources management.
+There are many university courses which give students the opportunity to specialise in one particular area of business studies, such as marketing or marketing and finance.
+Business studies students have a wide range of career opportunities available to them, from financial management to marketing and commerce and human resources management.